KhafazovPavlo/DevOps_online_Kyiv_2020Q42021Q1/m5/task5.1/readme.md

 ![Image70](screenshots/70.jpg "70")

 The `ls` command will show the file type as an encoded symbol found as the first character of the file permission part.
-Types of Linux files and that `ls` command identifiers:
+Types of Linux files and that `ls` command identifiers: - regular file; d directory; c character device file; b block device file; s local socket file; p named pipe; l symbolic link.
-- : regular file
-d : directory
-c : character device file
-b : block device file
-s : local socket file
-p : named pipe
-l : symbolic link

 ![Image72](screenshots/72.jpg "72")